Right now we’re seeing some best-ever bonuses on the Delta American Express Business cards, and the personal cards are

-In this post I wanted to share eight reasons you should consider applying for a small business Delta American Express credit card.
-The first five reasons apply to both personal and business versions of the card, while the last three points only apply to the business versions of the card.
+In this post I wanted to share several reasons you should consider applying for a small business Delta American Express credit card.
+The first few reasons apply to both personal and business versions of the card, while the last three points only apply to the business versions of the card.

 With that in mind, here we go: